A FREE AND INDEPENDENT SERVICE FOR RESOLVING COMPLAINTS ABOUT THE PRESS

 Recent Decisions

-The Press Ombudsman has decided not to uphold a complaint that a court report published in the Connacht Tribune in May 2025 breached Principle 1 (Truth and Accuracy), Principle 4 (Respect for Rights), Principle 5 (Privacy), Principle 7 (Court Reporting) and Principle...
+The Press Ombudsman has decided not to uphold a complaint from a man who stated that the Farming Independent breached Principle 1 (Truth and Accuracy), Principle 2 (Distinguishing Fact and Comment) and Principle 4 (Respect for Rights) in respect of an article...

 Latest News